vl18398/JNano-CPU-CoarseGrain/README.md

 1)  Dr Jose Nunez Yanez, Department of Electrical and Electronic Engineering, University of Bristol
 2)  Dr Kris Nikov, Department of Computer Science, University of Bristol

-This project work serves as an extension to the work carried out by Dr Jose Nunez-Yanez and Dr Kris Nikov in their published work for the Maxwell GPU on Jetson TX1:
+This project work serves as an extension to the work carried out on the NVIDIA Jetson boards by Dr Jose Nunez-Yanez and Dr Kris Nikov in their published work for the Maxwell GPU on Jetson TX1:

 "Run-Time Power Modelling in Embedded GPUs with Dynamic Voltage and Frequency